-Planning a field trip
+Planning an excursion or field trip

 Keep informed about park conditions

 When learning outdoors, conditions can change at short notice.
 The following links provide information to keep you up-to-date with changing park conditions.
 These will assist you to identify risks for your risk management plan and allow you to develop alternative arrangements for keeping students safe in a changing environment.

 - Change in park conditions - any change of conditions will be listed on the individual park's page.

 - Code red park closures - information about park closures due to Total Fire Ban.

 - Planned Burn Notification System - planned burns are coordinated and managed by Forest Fire Management Victoria and can be implemented at short notice.
 You can subscribe to be notified when planned burns are going to take place, but these notifications can come at very short notice that reflect ideal burn conditions.

 ParkConnect is Parks Victoria’s online database for visitor communication and emergency management.
 Registering your upcoming trips and excursions through ParkConnect allows us to organise a coordinated emergency management response with local ranger teams and government departments.

 Please submit an online Education Group Activity form one month prior to your visit to let us know you’re coming.
 User guides are available on ParkConnect to assist you with creating an account and submitting your forms.

 Planning a trip for over 100 participants or organising a sporting event such as cross country?
 The Education Group Activity form does not apply to groups of 100 or more, and you may need to apply for an Event Permit.